 The math isn’t difficult to do.
-You need to calculate how many calls and emails, meetings and deals they need based on their commission rate, funnel conversion rates and average deal size.
+You need to calculate how many calls, emails, meetings, and deals they need based on their commission rate, funnel conversion rates, and average deal sizes.

-When I lead a large team, we found that rep’s conversion rates and activity varied drastically between each other and month to month.
-So, we produced reports monthly that allowed us to monitor each rep’s conversion rates and throughput, which helped them figure out how much activity they needed each month to hit their goals.
+When I lead a large team, we found that rep’s conversion rates and activity varied drastically between each other—and from month to month.
+So we produced reports monthly that allowed us to monitor each rep’s conversion rates and throughput, which helped them figure out how much activity they needed each month to hit their goals.

-Brown told me, “While it’s easy to be assigned a $1M quota or to set an income goal target, the reality is most people don’t know the daily incremental steps it takes to get there.
+Brown told me, “While it’s easy to be assigned a $1MM quota or to set an income goal target, the reality is that most people don’t know the daily incremental steps it takes to get there.
 Using this worksheet helps them break those activities down.”

 “This allows us to take the guesswork out of the process and use AI to make sure everyone gets coaching on the most effective ways to sell, in addition to feedback and targeted goals.”

 It’s easy to over-optimize on the wrong activity.
 My default sales advice is usually to put more deals in the top of your funnel.
-But, that doesn’t work for companies who have a finite set of prospects.
+But that doesn’t work for companies who have a finite set of prospects.

 Don’t let your biases cloud your judgment.
 If you do, you risk getting your reps to focus on the wrong things too.

 “If you choose to measure the number of meetings your salespeople have, they will begin having more meetings.
-This is good if more meetings are the cause of increased sales, but it is useless if it is not the cause.”
+This is good if more meetings are the cause of increased sales, but it is useless if it’s not the cause.”